The Eye of Argon: Author

 James Francis "Jim" Theis (pronounced /[ˈtaɪs]/; August 9, 1953 – March 26, 2002) wrote The Eye of Argon at age 16.
 It was published in the Ozark Science Fiction Association fanzine on August 21, 1970, a few days after his seventeenth birthday.
-He published one more fantasy story, "The Sacred Crest," a sequel to The Eye of Argon, in another fanzine, Son of Grafan, in 1972, and later pursued and earned a degree in journalism.
-He married, and was the father of two boys, and his hobbies included collecting books, comics, and German swords.
+He published one more fantasy story, "The Sacred Crest", a sequel to The Eye of Argon, in the fanzine Son of Grafan in 1972, and later pursued and earned a degree in journalism.
+He married and was the father of two boys, and his hobbies included collecting books, comics, and German swords.
 He also collected, traded, and sold tapes of radio programs of the 1930s, '40s, and '50s under the business name The Phantom of Radio Past.
 After his death at age 48, his family requested donations to the American Heart Association.

 In an interview on Hour 25 (the presenters of which would periodically stage a reading of The Eye of Argon) in 1984, Theis stated that he was hurt that his story was being mocked and vowed never to write again.
-In a later interview he complained about being mocked for something he had written thirty years ago, at age sixteen.
-He participated in readings of the story in St. Louis at the Archon convention.
+In a later interview, he complained about being mocked for something he had written thirty years ago, at age sixteen.
+However, he did participate in readings of the story in St. Louis at the Archon convention.
 A copy of the 1995 reprinting was sent to him, with no response.